CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInAlkaid.md

 ![alt text](NICandVPC-NeutronIntegration.png "The Neutron Integration")

-### Alioth CNI Plugin
+### Alcor CNI Plugin

-Alioth has a much-simplified data plane components on each computing host.
+Alcor has a much-simplified data plane components on each computing host.
 It basically creates a veth pair for each port, attaches its eBPF program to one end of the pair, and leaves the other end of the pair to pods.
 The other end of the veth pair will be listed in the host namespace as a virtual interface.

-The current agreement between Alkaid and Alioth is:
+The current agreement between Alkaid and Alcor is:

 * The virtual interface will follow a naming rule.
-For example, "veth{portID}".
-The detailed portID format hasn't been decided yet.
-But it needs to be unique at least on its own host machine.
+For example, "veth{11-char-prefix-of-portID}".
-* Alioth agent puts the virtual interface inside of VPC specific netns.
-The name of VPC specific netns should be "vpc{full-vpc-id}"
+* Alcor agent puts the virtual interface inside of VPC specific netns.
+The name of VPC specific netns should be "vpc-ns{full-vpc-id}"
-* Once the virtual interface (one end of the veth pair created by Alioth agent) appears inside of the VPC netns, it means the preparation work on Alioth side has been done and the port is ready for Alkaid to use.
+* Once the virtual interface (one end of the veth pair created by Alcor agent) appears inside of the VPC netns, it means the preparation work on Alcor side has been done and the port is ready for Alkaid to use.

-Therefore, the Alioth CNI plugin only needs to query and wait until a virtual interface with the expected name appears in the host namespace.
+Therefore, the Alcor CNI plugin only needs to query and wait until a virtual interface with the expected name appears in the host namespace.

 ## Appendix: Design Decisions